pigrok/Lv1_todolist-pjt/README.md

 - Implementing the UI
 - Add a todo
 - Delete a Todo
-- Change a Todo's completion status (Done ↔ In Progress)
+- Change a Todo's completion status (Done ↔ Working)

 # ⛏ Assignment guide